Is It Time For a Complete Restructure of Our Care System?

 The Final Word

-An ageing population and budgeting issues have placed an enormous strain on the NHS, leading to a heath and social care crisis.
+An ageing population and budgeting issues have placed an enormous strain on the NHS, leading to a health and social care crisis.
 As a result, serious consideration needs to be given to restructuring the care system, so that it is fit for purpose, and in particular, the social enterprise model has demonstrated great promise.